-I don’t remember whose idea it first was, but all three of us agreed it was a good one.
+I don’t remember whose idea it first was, but all three of us agreed that a girlfriends’ getaway was a good idea.
 We picked three days between when we finished our final exams and started our summer jobs, and planned to head to Jasper to celebrate the end of our first year of university.

 Then it snowed.
 A lot.
 I stood in the Husky gas station where I worked as a cashier, looking out at the four inches of snow blanketing the town, and talking for about two hours with my friends about whether or not we should still go and if we did, where we should stay.